enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 Superpositions are especially interesting as they are like a pair but with some auto-vectorization properties.
 Specifically, applying a superposition of functions to an argument reduces to a superposition of applications.
-Additionally, applying a function to a superposition of arguments is equivalent#footnote[Equivalence is a deep subject.
-A naive/incomplete definition is: lambda calculus terms $x$ and $y$ are equivalent if substituting one for the other in any term results in the same result.
+Additionally, applying a function to a superposition of arguments is equivalent#footnote[Equivalence is a bit too nuanced to present in a footnote.
+A naive/incomplete definition could be: lambda calculus terms $x$ and $y$ are equivalent if substituting one for the other in any term results in the same result.
 This hopefully gives you some intuition of what is intended here.] to a superposition of applications:

 $
 (f {x y}) approx {(f x) (f y)}